 - Drinking alcohol and smoking

 - Stomach related problems such as gastritis (stomach inflammation) or an ulcer

 There are various ways to prevent indigestion.
-But in Ayurvedic medical science, Pachast is playing an important role to avoid indigestion problem even for youngsters.
+But in Ayurvedic medical science, Pachast is playing an important role to avoid indigestion problems even for youngsters.
 Pachast is a complete Ayurvedic remedy that helps in eliminating all types of stomach associated glitches like gas, acidity, and constipation.
-It is also useful to build up the digestive enzyme in your body that enable to digest the food easily.
+It is also useful to build up the digestive enzyme in your body that enables you to digest the food easily.

 Pachast Syrup is available in two different forms, like syrup and tablet.
-Some of the main ingredients of Pachast are TRIFALA, VAYBIDANG, and NISOTH.
+Some of the main ingredients of Pachast are TRIPHALA, VAYBIDANG, and NISOTH.
 These are 100% herbal and free from any side effects.
-It is recommended to take such medicine twice a day after having your food for the best result.
+It is recommended to take such medicine for a gastrointestinal disorder and liver care.
+Take them twice a day after having your food for the best result.

 Ayurvedic Tips for Good Digestion